Viola Tree: Stage and film career

 Originally, Tree planned a career as a singer, but entered the family profession in 1904.
 She made a very successful London debut in March 1904 as Viola in Twelfth Night.
 For the next four years she appeared in her father's productions at His Majesty's Theatre.
 Her other Shakespeare roles included Hero in Much Ado about Nothing, the Queen in Richard II, Ariel in The Tempest, Anne Page in The Merry Wives of Windsor, Ophelia in Hamlet and Perdita in The Winter's Tale, in which Ellen Terry played Hermione.

 Tree continued to plan an operatic career, and after making a success in the title role of Iphigénie en Tauride and as Euridice in Orfeo ed Euridice at the Savoy Theatre in 1910, she went to Milan to study.
 On her return, however, she did not pursue her operatic ambitions, except for playing Euridice again in 1912.
 Instead, she continued to build her stage career in plays and in variety.
 In 1912, Tree married a drama critic, Alan Parsons, who died in 1933, aged 44.
 They had two sons, including David Tree, and a daughter Virginia Penelope Parsons (1917–2003), wife of David Tennant and then the 6th Marquess of Bath.

 In 1919, Tree took over the management of the Aldwych Theatre, scoring particular success with the works of Sacha Guitry.
 Her last Shakespeare role was Helena in A Midsummer Night's Dream in 1923.
 In 1930–31 she was in the US, appearing on Broadway and on tour in drama and also appeared in the Ziegfeld Follies.
 Through the 1930s, Tree continually played in light comedies in the West End, varied with occasional unorthodox undertakings.
 In 1930 she directed an Italian play, La Piccola by Massimo Bontempelli, in the original Italian, and in 1934 she directed Jean-Philippe Rameau's opera Castor et Pollux for the Oxford University Opera Club.
+In 1931 she starred in the play with music For the Love of Mike, and starred in the works' film adaptation in 1932.

-Her last West End appearance was in The Melody that Got Lost, "a comedy with music", in January 1938.
+Tree's last West End appearance was in The Melody that Got Lost, "a comedy with music", in January 1938.
 She was an early and strong supporter of the foundation of a National Theatre.

 Tree also played in four films between 1920 and 1938, the last of which, Pygmalion, by George Bernard Shaw (1938), completed three generations of the Tree family's connection with premieres of versions of the play: Tree's father created the role of Henry Higgins in the London stage première in 1914; Viola Tree revived the play in 1920; and she played a cameo role in the film, in which her son David Tree played Freddy.